composer/composer/doc/articles/git-hooks.md

 # Git Hooks

-[Hooks](http://book.git-scm.com/5_git_hooks.html) are little scripts you can place in the .git/hooks directory to trigger actions at certain points.
-Using these hooks, Composer can have tight integration with git, making the project workflow much simpler.
+[Hooks](http://book.git-scm.com/5_git_hooks.html) are little scripts you can place in the `.git/hooks` directory to trigger actions at certain points.
+Using these hooks, Composer can have tight integration with git, easing the project workflow.

-# post-checkout
+## post-checkout

-Placing the following file at `.git/hooks/post-checkout` will have Composer run an update whenever a git checkout is run.
+To have Composer install all its dependencies whenever a git checkout is performed, place the following file at `.git/hooks/post-checkout`.

     #!/bin/sh
     # Composer Git Checkout Hook